rlanman14/assignment10/README.md

 4. In a separate terminal run the testapp file
     - python testapp.py
 5. To check for logs (either redis or flask containers)
-    - docker container ls (list container ID's)
-    - docker logs redis-con
+    - docker compose logs redis
-    - docker logs flask-con
+    - docker compose logs flask-app